Upper Egypt: 20th-century Egypt

 In the twentieth-century Egypt, the title Prince of the Sa'id (meaning Prince of Upper Egypt) was used by the heir apparent to the Egyptian throne.

 Although the Kingdom of Egypt was abolished after the Egyptian revolution of 1952, the title continues to be used by Muhammad Ali, Prince of the Sa'id.

+Genetic analysis of a modern Upper Egyptian population in Adaima by Eric Crubézy had identified genetic markers common across Africa, with 71% of the cases carrying E1b1 haplogroup and 3% carrying the L0f mitochondrial haplogroup.
+A secondary review published in 2025 noted the results were preliminary and need to be confirmed by other laboratories with new sequencing methods.

 List of rulers of prehistoric Upper Egypt

 The following list may not be complete (there are many more of uncertain existence):

 List of nomes

+Governorates and large cities

+Nowadays, Upper Egypt forms part of these 7 governorates: